A method to determine wall shear stress from mean profiles in turbulent boundary layers: TBL databases

 \section{TBL databases}

-Table \ref{tab:data} lists the relevant details of all the direct numerical simulation (DNS) and experimental databases used in this paper.
+Table \ref{tab:data} lists the relevant details of all the ZPG direct numerical simulation (DNS) and experimental databases used in this paper.
+For any TBL, momentum-based Reynolds number $Re_{\theta}$ and friction-based Reynolds number ($Re_{\tau}$) are defined as $Re_{\theta} = U_{e}\theta/\nu$, and $Re_{\tau} = u_{\tau}\delta/\nu$.
 Note that the correlation $Re_{\tau} = 1.13 \times Re_{\theta}^{0.843}$ proposed by \cite{schlatter2010} is used to obtain $Re_{\theta}$ from the reported values of $Re_{\tau}$ in the experiments of \cite{morrill2015} and \cite{baidya}.
-The readers are referred to the papers cited in the table for numerical and experimental details.
-Note that throughout the paper, `true $u_{\tau}$' is the value reported in the reference paper.
+All these smooth wall cases are named starting `S' or `E' to represent simulations or experiments respectively, followed by the rounded-off value of $Re_{\theta}$.
+The last three cases listed in the table are taken from \cite{flack2020} who performed experiments on rough wall TBL by systematically changing the surface skewness of a rough surface with same root-mean-square roughness height.
+These rough wall cases are named started `R' to represent rough, followed by `0', `-' or `+' for zero, negative and positive surface skewness respectively.